|

 the summer for juvenile and female squirrels.
 To counter calcium deficiency provide: pieces of apple or carrot; a supplement

-added to the feed or a dish of drinking water; bone meal added to the dry feed mix; a cuttlefish bone or antler placed near
+added to the feed or a dish of drinking water; bone meal added to the dry feed mix; a cuttlefish bone or deer antler placed

-that grey squirrels love maize and mixed squirrel food, therefore, to discourage them, don’t provide these foods.
+note that grey squirrels love maize (corn) and mixed squirrel food, therefore, to discourage them, don’t provide these

 |